TwigBush/TwigBush/CONTRIBUTING.md

 ### 1. Reporting Issues

-* Use [GitHub Issues](../../issues) to report bugs, request features, or suggest improvements.
+* Use [GitHub Issues](https://github.com/TwigBush/docs/issues) to report bugs, request features, or suggest improvements.
 * Please include:

   * What you expected to happen
   * What actually happened
   * Steps to reproduce (if applicable)
-  * Version/commit of `gnap-go` you tested
+  * Version/commit of `TwigBush` you tested

 ### 2. Proposing Features